 Complete Guide to Corporate Uniform Policies in Pakistan

-This guide walks you through every step of implementing a successful corporate uniform program in Pakistan, based on our experience outfitting companies like TOTAL PARCO, ZIC Petroleum, and dozens of other organizations.
+This guide walks you through every step of implementing a successful corporate uniform program in Pakistan, based on our experience outfitting companies like TOTAL PARCO, ZIC Petroleum, and other leading organizations.

 Why Corporate Uniforms Matter in Pakistan

 In Pakistan's competitive business environment, first impressions are everything.
-Research shows that uniformed employees are perceived as 12% more trustworthy and professional by clients.
+Uniformed employees are widely perceived as more trustworthy and professional by clients.
 Beyond perception, uniforms offer tangible business benefits:

 Step 2: Choose the Right Uniform Manufacturer